 Specific courses and degree sequence plans can be found in the Course Catalog.

 Summer Jazz Workshop

 Manhattan School of Music and the Conservatorium van Amsterdam present the Summer Jazz Workshop in Amsterdam, the Netherlands.

+Jazz composition is offered for graduate applicants who wish to pursue a Master of Music degree.
 Students who major in jazz composition at Manhattan School of Music are presented with several unique and special opportunities to develop their art.
 These include monthly composers’ reading sessions for large and small ensembles, Quarterly Jazz Philharmonic reading sessions with full studio orchestra (symphony orchestra & jazz big band; both sessions recorded for faculty review and study), student commissions with performance and monetary awards, performance of compositions at Jazz at Lincoln Center concerts, quarterly jazz composers’ concerts for chamber and jazz orchestra ensembles, and open access to two computer-based electronic music studios.